uc-cdis/cloud-automation/gen3/README.md

 This will create a local workspace with config.tfvars and backend.tfvars files generated from a template that auto-generates new passwords, etc.
-It will also auto-create the 'cdis-terraform-state' S3 bucket if it does not yet exist.
+It will also auto-create the GEN3_S3_BUCKET (defaults to cdis-terraform-state.profile-name.gen3) S3 bucket if it does not yet exist.

 * `gen3 cd`